 Examples of meeting the mobility requirement

 Researcher changes research environments when applying for funding for research post as Postdoctoral Researcher/Academy Research Fellow

 - A researcher applies for a post at the Faculty of Biological and Environmental Sciences of the University of Helsinki.
-The researcher has completed and defended a doctoral dissertation at the Faculty of Mathematics and Science of the University of Jyväskylä.
+They completed and defended their doctoral dissertation at the Faculty of Mathematics and Science of the University of Jyväskylä.
 The site of research changes, as does the research environment.
 The mobility requirement is met.

 - A researcher applies for a post at the Institute of Biotechnology of the University of Helsinki.
 The researcher has completed and defended a doctoral dissertation at the Department of Biochemistry and Developmental biology of the Faculty of Medicine of the University of Helsinki.
 The site of research remains the same, but the research environment changes.
 The mobility requirement is met.